|

 The Enigma-E kit is intended as a fund-raiser for a few selected

 meseums.
-It is there not available directly from this website, but
+It is therefore not available directly from this website, but

 can only be ordered through these museums.
 More information on the